sohamsg90/APP-Alienness-by-Phyletic-Pattern/docs/Execution.md

 -n - No. of CPU cores to use for performing blast.
 By default, uses all available cores.

+-m - Marker gene enrichment.
+Default set to 0.
+Use 1 only when whole genome is analyzed.

+-g - Generate circular gene map with alien genes.
+Default set to 0.
+Use 1 only when whole genome is analyzed.

 -e - turn on Expert option (1; keep temporary and intermediate files).
 Default set to 0.

 -v - Provide basic progress messages.
 Default set to 1.

--vv -Provide detailed progress messages.
+-d - Provide detailed progress messages.
 Default set to 0.

 ## Expected space requirements